 - Pilot requests are sent to States when many cities and counties are sent a Constitutional Invocation in that State.
 State governments often use pilots to overcome engrained problems.
 Low voter turnout in local elections in the United States fall below voter turnouts in all other democratic elections… in the entire democratic world.
 Pilots of three Proportional Elections in a row can show how this far better voting system improves local voter turnout.

 Don’t see your city?
-Provide City and State as a reply to this article, and an official Invocation will be sent to your city and it will get added to the list.
-Your request will be hidden out of sight as soon as your city is added.
+Provide City and State as a reply to this article, and an official Invocation will be sent to your city.
+Your request will be hidden out of sight as soon as your city received its Constitutional invocation.
 The Invocation itself does not mention anyone’s name.
 The invocation is used as a time-stamp.

 - Want to remain updated?
 Provide email address in a reply (use name-at-provider format.
 This will also be hidden out of sight after receipt).

 When cities don’t comply in a reasonable amount of time, recompense can get demanded by any and all eligible voters in that City.
-For sure, some will join that bonanza in the future.
+For sure, some will join that bonanza.